-Inpatient Trials: Five major inpatient trials were reported relatively early in the course of the pandemic.
-While categorized as having overall "negative" findings, all five trials violated the principles of antibody therapy by either focusing on later use and/or in some cases, using CP deficient in antibodies.
-In essence these trials tested CP in patients where it was unlikely to work and then concluded that it was ineffective, creating a cycle that inappropriately reinforced futility.
-But signs that CP works when used appropriately were found in all.

-The large RECOVERY trial demonstrated signals of efficacy in patients requiring minimal supplemental oxygen, not on steroids and/or treated within seven days of diagnosis.
-Both the Simonovich and Agarwal trials demonstrated symptomatic improvement with CP treatment.
-CONCOR-1 showed a clear dose response curve with improved outcomes with the highest quality plasma.
+Inpatient Trials: There are five major inpatient trials that were reported relatively early in the course of the pandemic.
+Top line results for all were categorized as "negative", but all violated the principles of antibody therapy by either focusing on later use and in some cases the quality of the CP was marginal.
+In essence these trials tested CP in patients where it was unlikely to work and then concluded that it was ineffective creating a futile logical cycle.
+Of note RECOVERY demonstrated signals of efficacy in patients requiring minimal supplemental oxygen, not on steroids and/or treated within seven days of diagnosis.
+Both Simonovich and Agarwal demonstrated symptomatic improvement.
+CONCOR-1 showed a clear dose response curve for CP with improved outcomes with the highest quality plasma.
 REMAPCAP showed evidence of benefit with early treatment and in immunosuppressed patients.

-More recently trials continue the pattern.
-TSUNAMI reported no overall benefit, but clear evidence of efficacy in less severely ill patients treated early.
-CONTAIN shows evidence of efficacy - especially early in the pandemic - in patients with less severe disease.
-Detailed commentaries and critiques of these and other trials are available at https://ccpp19.org/news/index.html.
-Examples of RCT's that clearly show benefit when high titer plasma is given early include the trials first-authored by O'Donnell, Bar, and Körper.
+More recently the TSUNAMI trial reported no overall benefit, but clear evidence of efficacy in less severely ill patients treated early.
+Additionally, the CONTAIN trial shows evidence of efficacy - especially early in the pandemic - in patients with less severe disease.
+Detailed commentaries and critiques of some of these and other trials are available at https://ccpp19.org/news/index.html.
+In addition to the "negative" trials with signals of efficacy embedded in them noted above, there are RCTs that clearly show benefit when high titer plasma is given early and in several there is some evidence of efficacy with later use.
+Noteworthy examples include O'Donnell, Bar, and Körper.
+Tables 1 & 2 are Chalmers style analyses of the papers just reviewed and data from additional trials categorized by optimal and suboptimal use of CP.
+A validated

+Treatment Benefit Index calculator is available based a patient level meta-analysis to identify inpatients most likely to benefit from CP,

-Summary of Inpatient Trials: All major negative RCTs show signals of efficacy especially in subgroups whose treatment was aligned with the principles of antibody therapy.
+Summary Inpatient Trials: All major negative RCTs show signals of efficacy especially in subgroups treated consistent with the principles of antibody therapy.
 RCTs that tested the earlier use case and/or higher doses of plasma have been more uniformly positive.
-A validated Treatment Benefit Index calculator has been developed (and can be found on the CCPP19 website).
-It used a patient level meta-analysis to identify inpatients most likely to benefit from CP.
+A treatment benefit index calculator is available to aid clinical decision making about the use of CP.